OPEN-NEXT/wp2.2_dev/README.md

 The `main` branch of this repository reflects the status of development at month 18 of the OPENNEXT project.
 At this time, we have achieved for the dashboard:

-1. Underlying algorithms to fetch project metadata (such as participant list, commit history, ticket activity) from their respective version control repository hosted on GitHub or Wikifactory.
+1. Underlying algorithms to mine project metadata (such as participant list, commit history, ticket activity) from their respective version control repository hosted on GitHub or Wikifactory.
-2. A minimum viable online dashboard that demonstrates interactive visualisations of the underlying data.
+2. A proof-of-concept online dashboard that validates the the data retrieved by those algorithms by visualsing them.

 The [Design notes](#design-notes) section described in more detail the design process.
-The following section addresses how the current state of this dashboard will facilitate future work.
+The following sections address how the current state of this dashboard will facilitate future work.

 ## Discussion